Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 the Jenkins interface (as in the previous screenshot).
 Otherwise you will get a stacktrace (Jenkins...) with, hopefully, an error message that will help to diagnose the problem.

-Most common issues are related to DNS (is your server name valid and can jenkins access it) and TLS (does jenkins trust Tuleap server).
+Most common issues are related to DNS (is your server name valid and can Jenkins access it) and TLS (does jenkins trust Tuleap server).

 Authentication configuration